 - Submit a Study Report to the Chair of the Research Committee after the completion of the study.

-- Disseminate and present findings of the study at the Research Day of SFBTA Conference in 2014 or 2015.
-Recipients can first present the preliminary findings of their study at the Research Day of 2014 SFBTA Conference if the study is still in progress.
+- Disseminate and present findings of the study at the Research Day of the SFBTA Conference in 2017 or 2018.
+Recipients can first present the preliminary findings of their study at the Research Day of the 2017 SFBTA Conference if the study is still in progress.

 For further information, or to submit Application Proposals, please contact: